3 Advanced Model Validation

 Expression objectives are C-like boolean expressions.

-Simulink system from a library and “wire” it into the model.
-The diagrams are
+a Simulink system from a library and “wire” it into the model.
+The

-created using Simulink and Stateflow in the same way standard models are built.
+diagrams are created using Simulink and Stateflow in the same way standard

-suite provides significant added value to the market-leading MathWorks
+suite provides significant added value to the MathWorks Simulink/Stateflow

-source code is generated.
-The earlier logic errors are detected, the less costly
+generated.
+The earlier logic errors are detected, the less costly they are